krwenholz/Resume/resume.md

 ## Education

-Bachelor of Science in Computer Science and Mathematics

-University of Puget Sound, 2013
+Bachelor of Science in Computer Science and Mathematics\null\hfill University of Puget Sound, 2013